Bhargavi84/yoga-emporium/README.md

     The website fits and adapts fairly ok to the different viewport size devices.
     ![plot](static/images/responsive.png)
 * ### **Usability Testing**
-    * This website have been shared to family and friends to add, read, edit and delete recipes none of them experienced any issues during the testing process and it was confirmed that the website was easy to use and navigate.
+    * This website have been shared to family and friends Register, Login and Add products to bag, Post comments and checkout with Test cards(4242424242424242) any cvv and any expity dates.
+During the testing process it was confirmed that the website was easy to use and navigate.
 They were able to effectively use the interactive elements of the website, find the information they were looking for and easily understand the purpose of the website.
+Post the comments for the latest news and get the alert messages and confirmation Emails properly.
 * ### **Performance testing**
     Performance testing was carried out using Lighthouse in Chrome Developer Tools.
     * Desktop Performance was excellent in accessibility.